-Service on Other Boards of Directors
+"Overboarding" and Service on Other Boards of Directors

-The Board of Directors believes that directors should not serve on the boards of more than four other public companies in addition to our Board of Directors, and that the CEO should not serve on more than two other boards of public companies in addition to our Board of Directors.
-In the event that a director wishes to join the board of directors of another public company in excess of this limit, our Board, in its sole discretion, will determine whether service on the additional board of directors is likely to interfere with the performance of the director's duties to Ciena, taking into account a number of factors.
+The Board of Directors believes a director who is not serving as an executive officer of a public company should not serve on the boards of more than three other public companies in addition to our Board of Directors, and that a director who is currently serving as an executive officer of a public company (including our CEO and Executive Chairman) should not serve on the board of more than one other public company in addition to the board of the company for which that director serves as an executive officer.
+In December 2019, we amended our Principles of Corporate Governance to reflect these stricter limitations.
+In the event that a director wishes to join the board of directors of another public company, our Board, in its sole discretion, will determine whether service on the additional board of directors is likely to interfere with the performance of the director's duties to Ciena and complies with the limitation on other directorships, taking into account a number of factors.
 In addition, time constraints and demands of potential director nominees are reviewed and factored into the decisions of the Governance and Nominations Committee and the Board.